-With up to 100 visitors a day in peak season and around 600 to its festivals, The Fold provides a lot of people with a glimpse of a sustainable way of life.
+The Fold provides a lot of people with a glimpse of a sustainable way of life.
 Visitors can see designer-makers and artists producing beautiful, locally made goods, eat organic food and enjoy a tranquil place to visit that has an additional community benefit.

 Success on a plate

 Part of this extra benefit is providing experiences to local people through volunteering opportunities.
-"It's uplifting to look into our café, run by fellow director David McCaw, and see five staff working together, three of whom might be volunteers," says Tooby.
+"It's uplifting to look into our café, run by fellow director David McCaw, and see our staff working together, some of whom might be volunteers," says Tooby.
 "It gives it a different kind of quality that you just don't get as a private company.
 They also help us with out-catering events where we provide locally sourced food to the community."